lsst-sitcom/spot_motion_monitor/docs/usage.rst

   This is the total time it takes to fill a buffer at the above size and FPS

 The second file, generally called ``dsm_YYYYMMDD_HHMMSS.dat``, contains the telemetry information at the time a buffer is filled.
-The timestamp is the UTC time when the file was created.
+The timestamp is the timezone aware time when the file was created.
+The default program timezone is UTC.
 The file contains a comma-delimited set of information in the following order.

-  1. The file creation UTC timestamp in ISO format
+  1. The file creation timestamp in ISO format
   #.
-The UTC time when the first value of the buffer was filled in ISO format
+The timezone aware time when the first value of the buffer was filled in ISO format
   #.
-The UTC time when the last value of the buffer was filled in ISO format
+The timezone aware time when the last value of the buffer was filled in ISO format
   #.
 The RMS of the centroid in the X direction on the camera in units of arcseconds
   #.
 The RMS of the centroid in the Y direction on the camera in units of arcseconds